joelramires/Crystal-Collector/README.md

-# unit-4-game
+# Crystal-Collector
 Crystal collector is a game bulit using javascript, html, bootstrap, and css.

-Instructions

-You will be given a random number at the start of the game.
-There are four crystals on the page.
-By clicking on a crystal you will add a specific amount of points to your total score.
-You win the game by matching your total score to the random number.
-You lose the game if your total score goes above the random number.
-The value of each crystal is hidden from you until you click on it.
+Crystal Collector Game  generates a random target number between 19 and 120 the user will have to match the ramdom target number.
+The user is displayed four crystals each with assigned value.
+The value of the crystals is hidden from the user.
+The game will reset when the user wins matching the target number or loses going over target number.
+When the game is reset the four crystals will be assgined new values and the computer will generate a new random number.